abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ##### Relational Versus Document Databases Today

-* The document data model offers greater schema flexibility, better performance from locality, and for some applications it is closer to the data structures used by the application.
+* The document data model offers greater schema flexibility and better performance from the locality, and for some applications, it is closer to the data structures used by the application.
 * The relational model offers better support for joins, and many-to-one and many-to-many relationships.

 ###### Which data model leads to simpler application code?